 The construction of any vault that extends beyond the curb must be authorized under a revocable consent agreement, as required in Section 2-13(c) of the Highway Rules, in addition to approval by PEU.
 View more information and instructions for obtaining a revocable consent.

-Call 911 to report a gas odor or a gas leak.
 Permits— In order to perform work in the street, it is necessary to obtain a permit from NYC DOT.
 Permits are available for various types of work, including Street Opening Permits, Building Operations/Construction Activity Permits, and Sidewalk Construction Permits.
 The requested...

-Street excavations must be performed in accordance with Section 2-11 (e) of the Highway Rules Some of the requirements include, but are not limited to the following, where the applicant must: Give notice to New York 811*.
+Give notice to New York 811*.
 In accordance with New York State Industrial Code Rule No. 53 relating to construction, for excavation...

 New York 811 is a nonprofit organization that acts as a communications link between utility companies and individuals planning any digging activity in the five boroughs of New York City and Nassau and Suffolk Counties on Long Island.
 New York State law (Article 36 of General Business Law and 16 NYCRR Part 753, AKA Industrial...